smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleDataConsent/index.md

 !!! must
 1. HMI must prompt user to make selection of resource allocation
 2. Respond to SDL with user choice within RC.GetInteriorVehicleDataConsent response
+3. In case HMI needs more time for processing RC.GetInteriorVehicleDataConsent request, HMI must send BC.OnResetTimeout notification to SDL for reseting timeout.
-3. If user didn't make choice send BC.OnResetTimeout notification to SDL to reset timeout !!!
+4. If user didn't make choice HMI should send TIMED_OUT to SDL

+_SDL Note: In case HMI does not respond SDL's request during timeout, SDL will return GENERIC_ERROR code to the corresponding mobile app's request._
+!!!

 ### Request